Ukraine faces one of worst declines in GDP from a war, says EBRD

 In terms of the damage to the Russian economy from the war and sanctions, in September the EBRD forecast that the country’s GDP would fall 5% this year and 3% in 2023.
 The wiiw has predicted a fall of just 3.5% this year and 3% in 2023.

-“This is an unpleasant recession but still manageable,” Javorcik said, pointing out that it was less than some Western European economies contracted during the worst of the coronavirus (COVID-19) pandemic.
+“This is an unpleasant recession but it's still manageable,” Javorcik said, pointing out that it was less than some Western European economies contracted during the worst of the coronavirus (COVID-19) pandemic.

-“Those initial expectations that sanctions would result in a financial and economic crisis were not realistic,” she said.
+“The initial expectations that sanctions would result in a financial and economic crisis were not realistic,” she said.

 Import substitution, which has boosted domestic output, as well as intermediated trade by surrounding countries, had helped cushion the blow.

 However, she argued that sanctions were still severely hitting the economy.
-“Where you see sanctions working is in the fact that there is a bigger decline in manufacturing output in industries that rely on manufacturing inputs than in industry as a whole,” she said.
+“Where you see sanctions working is in the fact that there is a bigger decline in manufacturing output in industries that rely on imported inputs than in manufacturing as a whole,” she said.

-The lower inflow of knowledge and technology, following the exit of many multinational companies, would also have long-term implications.
+The lower inflow of knowledge, technology, components and capital following the exit of many multinational companies would also have long-term implications.

 “The presence of multinational companies does not just benefit a country at the moment of entry.
-The constant flow of knowledge and services will make foreign affiliates more competitive,” Javorcik said.
-“This is something that you can’t see yet but [it] will definitely affect long-term growth prospects.”
+It is the constant flow of knowledge from services that make foreign affiliates more competitive,” Javorcik said.
+“This is something that you can’t see yet but [it] will definitely affect medium and long-term growth prospects.”

 Russia's prospects are also being damaged by the huge outflow of mostly young, often high-skilled migrants to neighbouring countries such as Armenia, Georgia, the Baltic states and Central Asia.

-The economies of the Caucasus experienced double-digit growth in the first half of the year from this inflow of capital and people, Javorcik said, as well as the intermediation trade between Russia and the rest of the world.
+Some economies in the Caucasus experienced double-digit growth in the first half of the year from this inflow of capital and people, Javorcik said, as well as the intermediation trade between Russia and the rest of the world.

 Central Europe has also benefited from the inflow of refugees, this time from Ukraine, particularly because of the poor demographics in the region.
 According to the Transition Report, this inflow could increase the EU’s labour force by 0.5% by the end of 2022, twice the impact of the flow of migrants across the bloc’s southern borders in 2015-16.

 Javorcik, who is Polish, said her country had seen a tangible increase in inflows of social security payments.
-“Certainly countries with adverse demographic trends are benefiting from this inflow of people.
+“Certainly countries with adverse demographic trends can benefit from this inflow of people.

-“People who leave their counties are ‘positively self-selected’ as economists say,” she said.
-“They are better educated, more entrepreneurial.
-They provide a benefit to their recipient countries.”
+“People who leave their counties are ‘positively self-selected’ as economists would say,” she said.
+“On average they tend to be younger, better educated, more entrepreneurial.
+And in that sense they provide a benefit to their recipient countries.”

 However, the EBRD’s forecast for Central European growth might have to be revised because of the worsening of the energy crisis caused by Russian restrictions on gas flows westwards and the bloc’s tightening of sanctions.